molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 * EMX: Entity Model Extensible

 #### <a name="upload-screens"></a>Upload screens
-The different screens will be explianed by uploading the ["advanced data example"](#advanced-data-example).
+The different pages will be explianed by uploading the ["advanced data example"](#advanced-data-example).

 1. Upload file
 2. Options